 Silver Cloud Cannellini

-An improved cannellini bean with a meaty texture and dense, nutty flavor.
-These cannellini beans make great shelling and cooking beans that can be dried for storage.
+An improved Cannellini bean with a meaty texture and dense, nutty flavor.
+These Cannellini beans make great shelling and cooking beans that can be dried for storage.
 The pods are green with bright pink streaking, adding a dash of texture to your warm weather season.

 Vermont Cranberry Bean

-Also known as Borlotti beans, Roman, and saluggia beans.
-Cranberry beans are small, round, and red like cranberries.
+Also known as Borlotti beans, Roman, and Saluggia beans, Cranberry beans are small, round, and red like cranberries.
 This variety produces pods that are pinkish-red, reliable, hardy, and easy to shell.
 The beans inside the pod look similar to the pod itself, sans the green.

-This plant produces black garbanzo beans and is an ancient heirloom variety that has been passed down from generation to generation in its original homeland of Afghanistan.
+This plant produces black garbanzo beans, and is an ancient heirloom variety that has been passed down for ages since it was grown in its original homeland of Afghanistan.
 It starts well in cool weather, and production slows down in the heat.
 Therefore, hot weather gardeners should start these as soon as soil can be worked in spring.

 These adzuki beans are widely grown in Kyoto, Japan.
 This heirloom variety is used for desserts as red bean paste.
 To make the paste, the beans are boiled, mashed, and sweetened with sugar.
 They can also be dried and stored for future use.

 This heirloom variety was first introduced in 1888 and is native to Pennsylvania.
-It produces 5” green pods with white beans inside.
+It produces 5 inch green pods with white beans inside.
 It’s a vigorous climber, reaching 8 to 9 feet tall, which means you’ll need a good support to keep them happy.

 This heirloom variety is perfect for drying.
-Plants produce flat 5” green pods that contain white beans.
-Semi-vining plants are more compact than other pole varieties that can take up quite a bit of space.
+The plants produce flat 5 inch green pods that contain white beans.
+These semi-vining plants are more compact than other pole varieties that can take up quite a bit of space.
 Yours should top out at about 2 feet.

 These compact bush plants produce dark purple-black beans and are widely grown and used culinarily throughout Latin America.
-Due to the coloration, this variety contains a high concentration of anthocyanin too, as evidenced by their black color!
+This variety contains a high concentration of anthocyanin too, as evidenced by their black color!

 Now that you know all the different types of beans you can plant this season, the next step is picking the ones you think will grow best in your region!
 Each of these beans is well suited for growing in the home garden, so find the one that suits your hardiness zone best and give them a try this season!